javascript-tutorial/en.javascript.info/5-animation/2-css-animations/1-animate-logo-css/task.md

 ---

-# Анимировать самолёт (CSS)
+# Animate a plane (CSS)

-Реализуйте анимацию, как в демке ниже (клик на картинку):
+Show the animation like on the picture below (click the plane):

 [iframe src="solution" height=300]

-- Изображение растёт при клике с 40x24px до 400x240px .
+- The picture grows on click from 40x24px to 400x240px.
-- Продолжительность анимации: 3 секунды.
+- The animation takes 3 seconds.
-- По окончании вывести "Готово!".
+- At the end output: "Done!".
-- Если в процессе анимации были дополнительные клики -- они не должны ничего "сломать".
+- During the animation process, there may be more clicks.
+They shouldn't "break" anything.